‘Star Wars 8: The Last Jedi’: Cast Member Daisy Ridley Bait And Switch Victim, Josh Gad Presses Movie Title Meaning

 — SuperBroMovies (@SuperBroMovies) January 25, 2017

-First of all, Gad called his Murder on the Orient Express co-star over to his trailer under “false pretenses” according to his social media feed.
-A bait and switch tactic pretending to ask a question about a scene from another movie and wedging in an unrelated Star Wars Episode 8 question.
+First of all, Gad called his Murder on the Orient Express co-star over to his trailer under “false pretenses,” according to his social media feed.
+He used a bait and switch tactic of pretending to ask a question about a scene from another movie and wedged in an unrelated Star Wars Episode 8 question.
 Josh was trying to coax out of her if the title is plural and “Who are the Jedi?”

-The banter is quite cringe-worthy and Daisy didn’t seem too thrilled about being called over for that line of questioning.
+The banter is quite cringe-worthy, and Daisy didn’t seem too thrilled about being called over for that line of questioning.
 The clip cut out immediately in mid-sentence when The Last Jedi actress was likely giving Josh a good tongue lashing.

 Of course, this could be just friendly co-worker banter on the set which could be very well an inside joke and only done in jest.
 Could it be they were still “acting” or did Josh Gad break Daisy’s trust?
 Like Darth Vader, is she more forgiving?